mstroeck/gustav-fb-bot-boilerplate/README.md

 # 🤖 Bleep bloop, I'm a bot.
 Build your own Facebook Messenger bot.

-Some of the code snippets were taken from Facebook's [official documentation](https://developers.facebook.com/docs/messenger-platform/quickstart).
-The docs are concise, but not exactly easy follow if you haven't built a bot and hooked it up to your app or page before.
-Your best bet in general might be their [Complete Guide] (https://developers.facebook.com/docs/messenger-platform/implementation) for the Messenger platform.
+Note: Most of the API-specific code snippets were taken from Facebook's [official documentation](https://developers.facebook.com/docs/messenger-platform/quickstart) to make it easy to cross-reference.

+## What to expect

+Following along with this tutorial will leave you with a **live starter-app** that implements a Facebook Messenger bot. **Deployed to Heroku with a fun little landing page, persisting data, ready to rumble.** Along the way, you will also learn how to use Heroku's free tier for hacking on projects like this.
+It **should take between 15 and 30 minutes** depending on prior experience.

 ## Quickstart

 If you already know your way around [Heroku](https://www.heroku.com), use the deploy button and skip ahead to [setting up your Facebook page and app](#configure-facebook).

 [![Deploy my app to Heroku](https://www.herokucdn.com/deploy/button.png)] (https://heroku.com/deploy)

-## What to expect

-Following along with this tutorial will leave you with a **live starter-app** that implements a Facebook Messenger bot. **Deployed to Heroku with a fun little landing page, persisting data, ready to rumble.** Along the way, you will also learn how to use Heroku's free tier for hacking on projects like this.
-It **should take between 15 and 30 minutes** depending on prior experience.

 ## The basics